D-Star-AI/dsRAG/README.md

 # Tutorial
 #### Quickstart
-By default, spRAG uses OpenAI for embeddings, Claude 3 Haiku for AutoContext, and Cohere for reranking, so to run the code below you'll need to make sure you have API keys for those providers set as environmental variables with the following names: `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, and `COHERE_API_KEY`.
+By default, spRAG uses OpenAI for embeddings, Claude 3 Haiku for AutoContext, and Cohere for reranking, so to run the code below you'll need to make sure you have API keys for those providers set as environmental variables with the following names: `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, and `CO_API_KEY`.

 You can create a new KnowledgeBase directly from a file using the `create_kb_from_file` function:
 ```python